-With endless social campaigns like Power of 49, Dark is Beautiful, Save Our Tigers and so forth, there is a constant effort from corporate companies and governments to fulfil the social responsibilities.
-But, What about the Student social responsibilities?
+With endless social campaigns like Power of 49, Dark is Beautiful, Save Our Tigers and so forth, there is a constant effort from corporate companies and governments to fulfill the social responsibilities.

 But are social responsibilities sole liability of the corporate world or the government?
 Do the youth have nothing to do with it?
 Won’t little efforts count?
 They will.